skip to Main Content

 3. Renounce their executorship.

 After receiving a citation, an executor will have 14 days to take action.
-This does not necessarily mean that they must immediately apply for a grant of probate upon receiving a citation, rather that they must take action in some way to progress the administration of the estate.
-If the citation is meant to compel the executor to provide the citor with a copy of the testamentary documents, they must comply within the 14 days.
-If the citation is regarding the status of probate on the estate, the time restriction is extended to 6 months after the day of the citation being served, however the person cited still must take action of some form within 14 days of the citation.
+This does not mean that they must immediately apply for a grant of probate upon receiving a citation.
+However, they must take action in some way to progress the administration of the estate.
+If the citation compels the executor to provide a copy of the testamentary documents, they must comply within 14 days.
+When the citation concerns the status of probate, the executor must take action of some form within 14 days.
+However, the time restriction is 6 months after the day of the citation being served.

 Failure to Answer the Citation